acrose99/acrose99/README.md

 ## I like to program for fun, sometimes.
   ...
 And when I'm not programming I'm outside.

 Currently I'm focusing on web development across a variety of projects you can check out.
+Other then these projects, I'm miserable doing schoolwork.

 * History of Computing (A big research project for Loyola Chicago)